Nighty Night: Supporting cast

+Costume

+Jill's costume was created by Claire Finlay.

+Mark Gatiss brought his teeth for his character from a role in The League of Gentlemen.

+Marc Wootton also is brought along a brace for his scene in series 1 as Gary Furze in the dating agency.

 Plot

 First series

 Immediately after her husband begins cancer treatment, Jill goes to a dating agency to find another man, seemingly content in the knowledge that her husband will shortly die.
 Jill uses her status as widow (despite Terry being still alive) to gain sympathy from her neighbours and co-workers.
 Don is a family doctor and his wife Cathy has multiple sclerosis and often uses a wheelchair.
 Using the pretence of caring for Cathy, Jill gradually moves in with them, flirting with their son David and trying to break up their marriage and sleep with Don, all the while playing the sympathy card with Cathy.

 When Jill finds out Terry is recovering, she admits him to a hospice and tells all her friends that he has died, and stages a twisted funeral where she gets all the attention.
 Terry leaves the hospice and finds his way home.
 Jill imprisons him in a spare room and begins starving and brutalising him, but explains she is doing it only to aid his recovery.

 Cathy and Don put forward their plans to move to Hopperton, a Christian retreat with a high population of lesbians.
 When Jill hears of this she throws a farewell coffee morning for them, livening it up by performing a pole dance routine, whilst the neighbours watch in horror.
 After the party Jill, realising she must be rid of Terry once and for all, runs upstairs and smothers him with a cushion.

 Three weeks pass, and Jill has moved in with the wealthy but dimwitted Glen at his mansion.
 One morning, Jill goes downstairs to find Glen has invited Gordon, the local vicar and friend of Jill, to arrange a wedding.
 Jill realises she is about to be found out, so confesses to murdering her husband to Glen.
 She puts poison in dishes of Angel Delight and encourages Gordon to eat some.
 As he chokes on it, she tells Glen that if he loves her he would agree to take the blame for Gordon's and Terry's deaths and persuades him to make a telephone confession to the police.
 This done, Jill suggests that they both commit suicide by eating the Angel Delight, and he gives in to her persuasion.
 When it is her turn to eat the Angel Delight, she declares, "I'm not really hungry".
 The poison takes effect and Glen drops to the floor.

 With Glen having taken the blame for Gordon and Terry's deaths, Jill rings Don.